 Winners (seated from left) Graig Wilson, Pam Sachant, Madeleine K. Anthony Award winner Manuel Carvalho, Rebecca Shirley for the DDA.
-(Standing from left ) Paul Schiemer, Brandon Gipson, Sharon Hall, James Kinney and Richard Owens.
-Not present but also receiving certificates of appreciation were Julia Autry, Bo Emerson and Cynthia Horne
+(Standing from left ) Brandon Gipson, Sharon Hall, James Kinney and Richard Owens.
+Also receiving certificates of appreciation were Julia Autry, Bo Emerson, Cynthia Horne and an unnamed recipient.

 MADELEINE K. ANTHONY AWARD

 MANUEL B. CARVALHO: Manny has been an active member of the Society for a number of years and has served on the Board of Directors.
 He has supplied audio-visual support for our guest speakers and recorded some of our programs.

 Manny has created and maintains a Lumpkin County Historical Society website that has attracted a number of visitors and new members.

 In keeping with the Society’s interest in and support of the Chestatee River Diving Bell, Manny has created a link featuring a number of articles about the history and progress of the diving bell project, including an article he himself researched and wrote about historic diving bells and how they operated.
 He has also done other research in his quest to answer questions about the bell’s origins.

 Besides working behind the scenes, Manny braved getting into the chilly waters of the Chestatee River to assist diver Bill Waldrop in searching for the corners of the Loud Boat in order to determine its dimensions.